Sequoia Healthcare District Awards Grants to Peninsula Volunteers, Inc.

-June 28, 2016 – Menlo Park, CA At a luncheon presentation for awardees on June 23, 2016, Sequoia Healthcare District renewed its commitment to the health and welfare of residents of the District by giving Caring Community Grants to 41 organizations, including two programs of Peninsula Volunteers, Inc.(PVI)—Meals on Wheels and Rosener House Adult Day Services.
+June 28, 2017 – Menlo Park, CA At a luncheon presentation for awardees on June 22, 2017 at the Peninsula Jewish Community Center, Sequoia Healthcare District renewed its commitment to the health and welfare of residents of the District by giving 36 Caring Community Grants totaling $2,063,500, including two programs of Peninsula Volunteers, Inc.(PVI)—Meals on Wheels and Rosener House Adult Day Services.

 The Sequoia Healthcare District is committed to returning to the community 100% of property tax revenue in health-related programs and services.
 Its mission is to improve the health of District residents by enhancing access to care and promoting wellness.
 In total, District grants and programs directly benefit at least 50,000 residents per year, or about one out of every 4.5 residents.
 The District is mindful of the health needs of all residents focusing primarily on vulnerable populations with special attention directed to dental, mental health, the elderly and the young child.

 For 70 years, PVI has created and provided high quality and nurturing programs for the aging residents of the Peninsula.
 PVI provides programs, support and guidance for seniors in the community to allow them to pursue long and useful lives.
 As life expectancy lengthens, communities need to embrace both opportunities and challenges to help aging adults maintain their dignity, independence, and sense of usefulness.
 PVI provides innovative services including senior affordable housing, Meals on Wheels, Rosener House Adult Day Services, and Little House, the Roslyn G. Morris Activity Center. www.penvol.org